nginx/unit-docs/source/installation.rst

 To customize Unit installation and runtime directories, you can both:

-- Set the :option:`!--prefix` and path options during :ref:`configuration
-  <installation-config-src-prefix>` to set up the runtime file structure: Unit
-  will use these settings to locate its modules, state, and other files.
+- Set the :option:`!--prefix` and path options (their relative settings are prefix-based) during :ref:`configuration <installation-config-src-prefix>` to set up the runtime file structure: Unit will use these settings to locate its modules, state, and other files.

 - Set the :envvar:`DESTDIR` `variable
   <https://www.gnu.org/prep/standards/html_node/DESTDIR.html>`_ during